Order of World Scouts

-The Order of World Scouts (OWS), founded in 1911, is the oldest international Scout organisation.
-It is headquartered in England and has an administration headquarters in Italy.
+The Order of World Scouts is a fraternal order of the World Scouts, the oldest international Scout organisation which was founded on 1 May 1911.
+The World Scouts inaugurated its Order on 11 November 1911 to serve the World Scouts, the Scout Movement and international ideals and society.
+The order is aimed at older scouts, those who have progressed from scouts because of their age and scoutmasters committed to Scout ideals of the Scout Promise and Scout Law.
+As part of the World Scouts, it is headquartered in England and has an administration headquarters in Italy.

-As of November 2008, the Order of World Scouts includes member associations in 14 countries – the United Kingdom, Italy, Australia, Peru, Jamaica, as well as two associations each for Poland, Argentina, Uruguay, Chile, the Dominican Republic, Bolivia, Brazil, Chile and three associations in Mexico, Ukraine and Nepal, Uganda, Honduras and the United States (United States Trailblazers).
+As of November 2008, the World Scouts includes member associations in 14 countries – the United Kingdom, Italy, Australia, Peru, Jamaica, as well as two associations each for Poland, Argentina, Uruguay, Chile, the Dominican Republic, Bolivia, Brazil, Chile and three associations in Mexico, Ukraine and Nepal, Uganda, Honduras and the United States (United States Trailblazers).
+Members of these associations are eligible for admission to the Order.